 Ms V Bailey, Non-Executive Director PPPC, asked how PPPC could be assured that no overtime payments would be paid noting that this had not been stopped following previous directives.
 The Chief People Officer noted that, whilst there had been restrictions in the past; there was now improved governance and oversight.
 The Workforce and Premium Pay and Workforce Efficiency Group was overseeing the changes and all payments outside of the Agenda for Change framework would cease unless they had explicit approval from the Group.
 The Acting Chief Operating Officer noted that the change would impact on morale.
 Consequently, it was likely that there would be a dip in performance, but she anticipated it would only be temporary.

-The contents of the report were received and noted.
+Resolved - that the contents of this report be received and noted.